 While there is no formal page limit for TOCE articles, we expect most submissions to be between 10 and 25 journal pages, with 30 pages being a soft upper limit.
 Submissions that exceed 30 pages must have good reasons to do so.
 If your paper is near or above 30 pages, please think carefully about why it is as long as it is, and consider ways to reduce its length.
 In many cases, shortening a paper will have no ill-effects, and may well improve the paper's clarity and presentation.

 No paper submitted to TOCE may be under review elsewhere.
 A paper that is based on previously-published work (e.g., a conference or workshop paper) is expected to contain at least 30% new material, and the original paper should be cited as a footnote to the paper title.
 All papers are subject to the ACM policy on plagiarism.

-As of the April, 2017 review cycle, ACM TOCE's review process is double-blind.
+ACM TOCE's review process is double-blind.
 This means that authors will not know the identities of those who review their papers, and that reviewers will not know the identities of the authors of the papers they review.
 Even when authors take great care to conceal their identities in a paper, a determined reviewer may still be able to identify who wrote the paper.
 Nonetheless, authors are expected to take reasonable measures to conceal their identities in their papers, so that reviewers have a reasonable chance of not knowing who the authors are.